Website Design Cost: Real 2026 Prices for Every Budget ($500–$50K+)

 Working on a similar project?
 Get a free cost estimate tailored to your requirements.

-What Are the Common Ongoing & Hidden Website Costs?
+What Are the Common Ongoing Website Costs?

 • Domain name → $10–$20/year